UCY-LINC-LAB/GreenAnalyzer-Project/Analysis & Datasets/pv_panels_energy_production/csvs/readme.md

 ## Inverters Files

 These files contain measurements of the power produced by the facility’s PV panels.
 The data were collected from the inverters and retrieved using the Prometheus interface.
+The facility consists of three (3) PV racks of different sizes.
+Specifically:

+* rack-1 (PV1): 107.1 m2
+* rack-2 (PV2): 95.2 m2
+* rack-3 (PV3): 57.8 m2

 Each file includes the following columns:

 * date: Timestamp of the measurement (recorded every 15 seconds)

 * inverter1: Power produced by PV panel 1 (W)

 * inverter2: Power produced by PV panel 2 (W)

 * inverter3: Power produced by PV panel 3 (W)